 Tips for visiting the Acropolis

 - Wear comfortable clothes and shoes, and make sure to dress in layers.
+Athens is a city you can easily walk around!
 It can get incredibly hot or a bit chilly depending on the time of your visit.
 Additionally, make sure that your shoes are not only comfortable but also slip-resistant, as there are parts of the site that are very slippery due to the thousand-years old rocks and marble that decorate its ground.

-- Bring a hat, sunglasses, a bottle of water -or two- and plenty of sunscreen to protect yourself from the blazing Athenian sun.
+- Bring a hat, sunglasses, a bottle of water -or two- and plenty of sunscreen to protect yourself from the blazing sun of Athens.
 Even the locals struggle up there.

 - Carry with you as little as possible; everything feels like it weighs a hundred pounds when you carry it up a lofty hill under direct sunlight.
 Please keep in mind that, for security reasons, you can’t enter the site with large luggage, but only with small backpacks and handbags.

 - Plan your visit to the Acropolis as early as you can to escape the large crowds and the intense heat, especially during the summer months.
 You want your exploration of the Acropolis to be a fun, memorable and comfortable experience, not an exhausting obligation!

 - Take your time on the hill.
 This is a once in a lifetime experience and you don’t want to rush it.
 Explore the sacred rock at your pace, taking in everything before you; you don’t want to return to the hotel and have no recollection of any of its monuments.
 We know it sounds odd, but excitement and speed can make the whole visit seem like a blur afterward.